0x4248/notebook/content/index.md

 ```
 Copyright © 2025 4248 Media, A part of 0x4248.
 Licensed under CC BY-SA 4.0.
 ```
-## Languages
-This vault is primarily in english, some pages are in other languages which are tagged with the language tag.
-For example the tag would be lang with the country code such as UK for Ukrainian or GR for Greek.
 ## Tagging system
 This vault works with a [[Tags|tagging system]].
 This is to ensure that each page is categorised.